dapr/dapr-shared/docs/tutorial/README.md

 This creates a statestore component, a Node application and a Python application.

-If you inspect the `deploy/node.yaml` and `deploy/python.yaml` files you see that both are define two environment variables:
+If you inspect the `deploy/node.yaml` and `deploy/python.yaml` files, you see that both define two environment variables:

 ```yaml
         - name: DAPR_HTTP_ENDPOINT